 Mr Yates was my German teacher between 2005-2008.
 He made German very fun and it became my favourite subject.
 Brilliant teacher and a very approachable person.
-Dan Tait
+Dan Tait Mr Yates was my form tutor in 1988.
+A great teacher- I am sure he will be sorely missed at St. John's.
+A fantastic teacher and a fantastic school.
+Very fond memories of St. John's.
+Jon Martin

-Mr Yates was my French teacher between

-1996 and 2001.
-A truly inspiring man and

-thanks to his introduction to this subject, I

-went on to et a degree in French Liz Hawker
+Mr Yates was my French teacher between 1996 and 2001.
+A truly inspiring man and thanks to his introduction to this subject, I went on to et a degree in French Liz Hawker